-This policy is applicable to www.stopscanningme.eu and all personal data processed via publicly available digital services provided by European Digital Rights (EDRi), AISBL registered at 12 Rue Belliard, 1040 Brussels, Belgium.
+This policy is applicable to edri.org and other websites managed by EDRi as mentioned below, concerning all personal data processed via publicly available digital services provided by European Digital Rights (EDRi), AISBL registered at 12 Rue Belliard, 1040 Brussels, Belgium.

-We use data to provide you with the www.stopscanningme.eu page, make sure it remains secure and use anonymous data for reporting and evaluation purposes.
+We use personal data as described below, make sure it remains secure and use anonymous data for reporting and evaluation purposes.

 We honour encrypted browsing (https) by default.
 Our websites are managed by our trustworthy service provider, Spectre Operations, based in the Netherlands.
 Spectre Operations acts as a processor of data whereas EDRi is the data controller.
 We have signed a data processing agreement with Spectre Operations.
 Spectre Operations will only use the logs and any other information for troubleshooting the supplied services and for monitoring usage patterns for security purposes.